- You should only focus on doing the essential things in life and drop the rest

 Saying no is often trading popularity for respect.
 Essentialists accept they cannot be popular with everyone all the time.
 The respect they get is far more valuable.

-Finally, don’t say “maybe” with the idea to never get back to people.
-Be clear that no is no.
+Finally, don’t say “maybe” if you don’t intend to get back to people.
+Say a clear no, and that no means no.

 Nonessentialists: avoid saying no